acai-kaist/acai-kaist.github.io/publications.md

-K. Kim and J. P. Choi (corresponding author), “3D Network Design for Multi-UAV RAN with THz-Empowered Backhaul,” accepted for IEEE Trans. on Wireless Communications, July 2024.
+S. Jeon, J. Kwak, and J. P. Choi (co-corresponding author), “An Integration of Cryptography and Physical Layer Security for Multibeam Satellite Systems,” accepted for IEEE Trans. on Communications, vol. 73, no. 2, pp. 1087-1099, Feb.
+2025.

-S. Jeon, J. Kwak, and J. P. Choi (co-corresponding author), “An Integration of Cryptography and Physical Layer Security for Multibeam Satellite Systems,” accepted for IEEE Trans. on Communications, July 2024.
+K. Kim and J. P. Choi (corresponding author), “3D Network Design for Multi-UAV RAN with THz-Empowered Backhaul,” IEEE Trans. on Wireless Communications, vol. 23, no. 11, pp. 16437-16452, Nov.
+2024.